hanqiluo/BRINDA/cran-comments.md

 - Added description
 - Added DOI (the DOI checks showed "Found the following (possibly) invalid DOIs:", but the DOI is actually valid)

+## Update
+10/14/2022
+This is an update.
+In this version I have:
+- Update the condition to adjust sTfR.